A 501(c)3 organization

 Bits, schticks, music and stories for everybody, presented by actual Squallis puppets.
 Suspended your disbelief and unleash the creative mind every Sunday morning 9 - 10 AM.

 Tune in for some of Ben Helm's favorite rock tunes from a wide range of decades.
 Ben gives listeners brief insight into the music played by these rock legends.

 AUDIO ART 101

-In this program, Mulit-Media Artist & Fine Arts Professor Fuschia Fuchs contextualizes local contemporary artists who work with sound within the larger global framework of contemporary art.
-This program will be a combination recorded sound works, live and recorded interviews, and live performances by artists.
-Each program will also be framed within art historical and contemporary references.
+Contemporary New Media Artist, Valerie Sullivan Fuchs (DJ Fuschia Fuchs) contextualizes sound by local, national and global artists within the framework of contemporary art.
+With a combination of recorded sound works, live and recorded interviews, each program is framed within art historical and contemporary references.

 BANGERS & MASH

 Rosé Canseco digs through dusty crates and the eclectic recesses of the web for cuts that take you on a journey dedicated to finding music from the broadest range of specific topics.